About Me

 My current interest is in helping people create and reason about all kinds of visualizations, not just the ones data visualization most commonly studies like bar charts and scatterplots, but also the ones we don’t, like chemical reactions, concept maps, and neural network architecture diagrams.
 We read these graphic representations the same way we read charts:

-perceptual grouping principles
+- using perceptual grouping principles identified by Gestalt psychologists

 Together these form, respectively, the elementary and compositional mappings from data to visual elements.
 By sprinkling in a little PL magic, we can leverage this structure to build software tools that empower more people to make more graphic representations.
 And these graphic representations can dramatically improve our ability to think and communicate ideas.